-Writer Charlotte West sat down with two students from Chicago Public Schools, Grace Ayena and Mikayah Cheeks.
+Writer Charlotte West sat down with two students from Chicago Public Schools (CPS), Grace Ayena and Mikayah Cheeks.
 Both young women are part of the district’s Student Voice Committees, or SVCs, at their schools.
-Run through CPS’s Department of Equity, the student voice committees aim to give upper elementary through high school students leadership opportunities, improve school climate, and foster communication between adults and students.
+Run through CPS’s Department of Student Voice and Engagement, the student voice committees aim to give upper elementary through high school students leadership opportunities, improve school climate, and foster communication between adults and students.
 Student voice committees also tackle student-led projects addressing issues such as gun violence and school policing.

 In addition to being active members of the student voice committees at their schools, Grace and Mikayah are also part of a district-wide high school leadership program, the Student Voice and Activism Fellowship, also known as SVAF.
 The fellowship is a year-long program where students participate in an intensive summer of learning and planning, and then take part in stakeholder meetings, conferences, and student-led events.
 Grace and Mikayah have both been part of student-led professional development for adults.

 This year, Grace and Mikayah are both seniors, looking forward to starting college in the fall.
 They shared their perspectives on how adults in schools can build trusting relationships and foster open communication with students, and what they wish their teachers knew about them.

 Voices: Grace and Mikayah